Check here regularly for grant ideas that might help your school, district, team or state Science Olympiad program raise funds.

-Deadline: EXPIRED, for applications for Promoting Innovation in Science and Mathematics from the Burroughs Wellcome Fund.
+Annual application for Promoting Innovation in Science and Mathematics from the Burroughs Wellcome Fund.
 Awards of $3,000 for one year to cover the cost of equipment, materials and supplies.
 An additional $1,500 may be requested for professional development related to the implementation of new equipment or use of materials in the classroom.
 Awards are made to teaching professionals that hold a professional educator's license to teach in a North Carolina K-12 public school.

 Classroom Energy Innovation Grants from First Choice Power Company.
 Grants of up to $2,000 each will be awarded to teachers in Texas for innovative classroom projects on energy and energy efficiency.
 First Choice Power, 225 E. John Carpenter Fwy., Suite 1500, Irving, TX 75062.
 More info and application form.
 Use a Science Olympiad event like Cool It, Keep the Heat or Save the Ice to bring energy efficiency concepts to life in the classroom!